stuejho/groupme-magicconch-nodejs/README.md

 1. Deploy the app by pushing it to the `heroku` remote: `git push heroku master`
 1. Once the app is finished deploying, you should see a deployment URL.
-It should be in the form `https://YOUR-APP-NAME.herokuapp.com/` (e.g., `https://groupme-magicconch-python.herokuapp.com/`).
+It should be in the form `https://YOUR-APP-NAME.herokuapp.com/` (e.g., `https://groupme-magicconch-nodejs.herokuapp.com/`).
 If you do not see the URL, try executing `heroku info` and make note of the "Web URL". **Make note of the new Web URL since it will be used later**

 Example:

-Again, just use your own unique app name instead of "groupme-magicconch-python".
+Again, just use your own unique app name instead of "groupme-magicconch-nodejs".

 ```console
 $ git clone https://github.com/stuejho/groupme-magicconch-nodejs